ezrablack/react-router-poems/README.md

 #### PoemEdit
 * After the fetch request to update the poem, the user should be redirected to the PoemShow component, which should show the details for the specific poem clicked
-> Hint: you will need to use a param in the route to accomplish this